jasonb4610/DI-Challenge/readme.md

 php artisan key:generate
 ```

-Once those two tasks are completed, refer to the following for proper environment configuration.
-All that is modified here is the information for the database connection and I've removed a fair bit from the entire file in my cases as well which you can do at your discretion.
+Once those tasks are completed, refer to the following for proper environment configuration.
+All that is modified here is the information for the database connection and I've removed a fair bit from the entire file in my case which you can do at your discretion.

 ```
 APP_NAME=Laravel